venkat44488/DevOps_Utils/terraform/readme.md

  1. state files will be maintained in s3.
  2. object lock option is there in aws s3.
  3. we can create dynamodb table and configure in terraform.tf file

+ ### Additional Observations
+- AMI Name is static - How to make it Dynamic ?
+  - Use Terraform Datasources concept